hydroko13/blockWalker/README.md

 To build this project, you need [premake](https://premake.github.io/) installed on your system You should be able to run `premake5` from your system command prompt or terminal

+This project also uses spdlog which needs to be installed using your package manager if you are using linux Instructions to do so can be found in the [spdlog github repository](https://github.com/gabime/spdlog)

 <br/>